Continuous cloud position spectroscopy using a magneto-optical trap

 \textit{Experimental Setup}.
-We employ our previously developed architecture for generating a narrow-line strontium MOT using a dispersion-optimized frequency comb-locked laser system, without the need for a free space high-finesse optical cavity~\cite{boughdachi2025strontium}.
+We employ our previously developed architecture for generating a narrow-line $\mathrm{^{88}Sr}$ MOT using a dispersion-optimized frequency comb-locked laser system, without the need for a free space high-finesse optical cavity~\cite{boughdachi2025strontium}.
 In contrast to typical experiments that execute cooling stages time-sequentially, we execute them in a spatial sequence.
 Atoms effuse from an oven, are Zeeman slowed and then cooled in a blue 2D MOT, out of which they continuously fall downwards, forming a stream of millikelvin-temperature atoms.
 These atoms are subsequently captured by a second-stage cooling system in a separate chamber: a five-beam, red BB MOT operating on the narrow \(\rm ^1S_0 \rightarrow\,^3P_1\) transition [see Fig.~\ref{fig:Setup}(a)].
 The red MOT quadrupole field is generated by a coil pair of approximately 20\,cm diameter, arranged in an anti-Helmholtz configuration with vertical axis.
-The MOT laser beams are frequency modulated by a single-pass AOM, which is driven by a triangle wave modulated RF signal.
-The RF signal is created by a DDS (Analog Devices AD9852) and has a modulation bandwidth of \(f_{\text{bandwidth}} =1.5\,\)\,MHz and a modulation frequency of \(f_{\text{mod}}=40\,\)kHz (see Fig.~\ref{fig:multi_vs_SF}, inset).
+The MOT laser beams are frequency modulated by a single-pass AOM, which is driven by a modulated RF signal.
+This signal is generated by a DDS (Analog Devices AD9852) with a triangular frequency modulation with a total modulation range of $f_{\text{bandwidth}} = 1.5~\mathrm{MHz}$ and modulation frequency $f_{\text{mod}} = 40~\mathrm{kHz}$ (see Fig.~\ref{fig:multi_vs_SF}, inset).
 Further details on the apparatus and methodology can be found in Ref.~\cite{boughdachi2025strontium}.

 To characterize the MOT position dependence on the red MOT laser frequency, as well as shifts caused by other perturbations, we use absorption imaging, which is inherently destructive.
 For these initial calibration measurements, the red MOT laser source (a Toptica DL pro followed by an injection-locked diode laser) is frequency-stabilized in a conventional way: on short timescales ($<1$\,s) to an optical cavity and on longer timescales to a modulation transfer spectroscopy signal from a hot Sr vapor~\cite{StellmerPhD2013,qiao_ultrastable_2019}.
 For comb and conventional system, the MOT laser linewidth is below the natural transition linewidth \(\gamma_0 \).